 Doctor Fox prides itself on the low prices it provides for genuine health care products; always making sure our prices go unmatched by our competitors.

 We ensure that all advice and prescriptions we provide are suitable for your needs through consultations with our team of GMC registered UK doctors.
-Azithromycin capsules (£14.70) will be dispatched via recorded delivery from Doctor Fox’s NHS pharmacy in Glasgow.
+Azithromycin capsules (£14.70) will be dispatched via recorded delivery from Doctor Fox’s pharmacy in Glasgow.

 For further information on Chlamydia, the condition azithromycin is commonly used to treat, click here.
 Read in full